REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Applied to a Simple Network

-Secondly, even though any neuron can be removed from a layer, we claim we can always re-order neurons to have a group of active neurons followed by inactive neurons.
-This is possible due to the \emph{permutation invariance} phenomenon of neural networks~\citep{entezari2021role, jordan2022repair}.
-For instance in \figref{fig:REDS_Dense_splits}, the first and the last neurons in the first layer can be permuted by swapping both the first and last columns in $W_1$ and rows in $W_2$, respectively.
-The permutation does not change the function of the network, \ie network predictions remain identical.
-This is an important property which allows optimizing the memory layout to keep subnetwork weights in contiguous memory.
-For the same reason, considering contiguous groups of active and inactive neurons or filters does not limit the expressiveness of trained networks in the \reds format.
-The above observations make the subnetwork layout very simple.
-We discuss this in \secref{sec:reds}.
+First, although any neuron can be removed from a layer, we re-order neurons to have a group of active neurons followed by inactive neurons due to the \emph{permutation invariance} phenomenon of neural networks~\citep{entezari2021role}.
+A permutation does not change the function of the network, but allows optimizing the memory layout to keep subnetwork weights in contiguous memory.
+The above observations make the subnetwork layout to be stored efficiently on-device.
+In fact, it is sufficient to store one integer value denoting the \emph{slicing point} for each layer in each subnetwork, corresponding to the number of active computational units.
+This is possible since active and inactive units build contiguous groups in memory.
+Activating a particular subnetwork means changing the size of the dimension of the weight tensor in each layer.
+An additional bit indicates optimization for caches, \ie that a flipped operation order is applied.

-Thirdly, \reds achieve \emph{near-zero adaptation overhead}: Only the widths of the layers have to be updated to switch to a different model.
-No overhead is incurred at inference time.
+Second, \reds achieves \emph{minimal adaptation overhead}: only the width of the layers has to be updated to switch to a different model.
+Switching from one \reds submodel to another requires adjusting only the width sizes of the layers.
+Due to the local scope of a slice, the modification affects only the incoming and outgoing connections; inactive computational units do not participate in inference.
+Examples of slicing dense and convolutional networks are shown in \figref{fig:REDS_Dense_splits} and \figref{fig:REDS_Convolution_splits.png}.
+The computational cost of running inference using a subnetwork is not affected by the presence of other \reds networks, in sharp contrast to the approaches that use binary masks to select active neurons or channels \cite{qu2022dress, mishra2021accelerating}.